Ohavi Zedek

-Ohavi Zedek (Hebrew for "Lovers of Justice") is a Conservative synagogue in Burlington, Vermont, United States.
+Ohavi Zedek (Hebrew for "Lovers of Justice") is a Conservative congregation and synagogue located at 188 North Prospect Street, in Burlington, Vermont, in the United States.

 History

 Founded in 1876, it is the oldest Jewish congregation in Vermont.
-The synagogue's original building, a brick Gothic Revival structure erected in 1885 (Old Ohavi Zedek Synagogue), is among the oldest synagogue buildings still standing in the United States.
+The synagogue's original building, Old Ohavi Zedek Synagogue, a brick Gothic Revival structure erected in 1885, is among the oldest synagogue buildings still standing in the United States.
 The building, at the corner of Archibald and Hyde Streets in Burlington, is listed on the National Register of Historic Places.

-The congregation moved to its present home on North Prospect Street in 1952.
+The congregation moved to its present location on North Prospect Street in 1952.
 The Archibald Street building is now occupied by Congregation Ahavath Gerim.

+Today, Ohavi Zedek serves as home to a historic mural, known as the "Lost Mural", painted originally in 1910 by Ben Zion Black on the ceiling of another of Burlington's former synagogues, Chai Adam.
+The mural was moved to its new home in 2015.
+Since, the mural has been restored and is a unique surviving example of Eastern European synagogue art.

+In 2019, the building was vandalized with inflammatory posters by Patriot Front.